-Council, Boy Scouts of America,
+1 0 Council, Scouting America, Day

-\\ Day Camp Dates: \\\\\
+Camp Dates:

-The service of (full name): \\\\\\; phone: \\\\\;
+e service of (full name): ; phone:

-I agree to serve in the position of \\\\\\\ together with such other duties as may be assigned by the camp director, for district Cub Scout day camp during the dates shown above.
+gree to serve in the position ofer duties as may be assigned by the came with above. together with such ap director, for district Cub Scout day camp during the dates

-I further agree to serve as a volunteer in a manner consistent with the Scout Oath and Scout Law, and the national standards for Cub Scout day camping.
+manner consistent with the Scout Oath and Scout cout day camping.
 I also agree to the terms below:

-- The scope of the staff member's interest should be larger than the particular job. - The position assigned, while being the staff member's chief duty, is only a part of the member's interest and responsibility.
-The carrying out of the entire objective and program of the camp and the Boy Scouts of America is expected of the staff member, and he or she will be expected to participate in all of the camp's activities and endeavors. - The first interest of every staff member is the individual youth, for whom the camp exists and operates.
-In Scouting, we deal through volunteer leaders, and the camp staff supplements them, taking from their shoulders the burden of tedious administrative details, strengthening their leadership, and supporting them in their dealing with the Scouts. - Staff T-shirts may be provided, and staff members will be required to wear the official camp uniform, as prescribed by the camp director.
-The staff member will wear the uniform while on duty.
-Neatness and cleanliness in person and living quarters is a fundamental obligation. - A staff member's personal conduct both in and out of camp that may interfere with camp morale or undesirably influence the opinion of the camp neighbors will render the staff member useless for further staff service. - Additional training must be completed prior to the start of camp.
-This training will be specified by the camp director. - A health history proving satisfactory physical condition is required before arrival at camp.
+The position assigned, while being member's interest and responsible the camp and Scouting America is expected or participate in all of the camp's at and operates.
+In Scouting, we do supplements them, taking from a strengthening their leadership, at the strengthening their leadership and the strengthening their leadership at the strengthening their leadership and the strengthening the strengtheni member is the individual youth, for whom the camp exists eal through volunteer leaders, and the camp staff their shoulders the burden of tedious administrative details, and supporting them in their dealing with the Scouts. and staff members will be required to wear the official camp amp director.
+The staff member will wear the uniform while as in person and living quarters is a fundamental obligation.
+Buct both in and out of camp that may interfere with camp the opinion of the camp neighbors will render the staff

-Volunteer Staff Member
+Volunteer Staff Member Camp Director

 Date

-Camp director

 PARENT'S APPROVAL (Must be signed when staff member is under 18 years of age.)

-Parent information: Full name:

-Home phone:

-Work phone:

-Cell phone:

-Email address:

-Approved:

-(Parent or Guardian)

-Date: